NaeemSutton/NaeemSutton/README.md

-🏀 Cheering for my beloved Celtics during the NBA season 🎮 Exploring virtual worlds as a video game enthusiast 🐱 Spending quality time with my feline companions
+🏀 Cheering for my beloved Celtics during the NBA season 🎮 Exploring virtual worlds as a video game enthusiast 🍳 Enjoying quality time in the kitchen
 🙋‍♂️ Enjoying the company of friends

 I'm always eager to connect with like-minded individuals, so feel free to reach out.
 Let's chat about tech, sports, gaming, cats, or anything under the sun!